snoopForms/docs/docs/libraries/react/2_introduction.md

 ## All essential functionality built-in

-Much like Tailwind makes CSS available in your HTML code, snoopForms allows you to handle all essential form functionality by writing HTML as well.
+Much like Tailwind CSS makes CSS available in your HTML code, snoopForms allows you to handle all essential form functionality by writing HTML as well.

 Within the `<snoopForm>` tag you can manage all essential form functionality.
 Add labels, help texts, handle errors, add styling, add pages - everything just one line of code away.